Data Engineer Ghost Jobs 2026: Why No One Responds

 LinkedIn shows 3–13% response rates versus Indeed’s 20–25%.
 Company career pages average 2–5% response, suggesting ghost postings dominate the aggregators.
 Ghost postings remain active 1–3 months in 37% of cases, and indefinitely in 5%.

 The takeaway: deprioritize LinkedIn for cold applications.
 Use it for networking and referral identification.
-If you're going to apply cold, filter aggressively for recent posting dates and cross-reference against the company's own careers page.
+For cold applications that do happen, filter aggressively for recent posting dates and cross-reference against the company’s own careers page.
 Ontario has already legislated against ghost jobs (effective January 2026), requiring employers to disclose whether a posting is for a genuine vacancy.
-Until other jurisdictions catch up, you're on your own.
+Until other jurisdictions catch up, the candidate is on their own.

 The industry-average interview-to-offer conversion is 47.5%.
-That's your controllable lever.
-If you improve from 40% to 60% through stronger interview preparation, you shift effective applications-per-offer from roughly 420 to 280; a 33% efficiency gain.
+That is the controllable lever.
+Improving from 40% to 60% through stronger interview prep shifts effective applications-per-offer from roughly 420 to 280, a 33% efficiency gain.
 The funnel top is rigged.
-Optimize the stage where you have agency.
+Optimize the stage where the candidate has agency.

 -- Time allocation for a 20-hour weekly job search budget